CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 51.1.1.sec=it has high impact capabilities evaluated on the basis of appropriate technical tools and methodologies, including indicators and benchmarks;

-51.1.2.sec=based on a decision of the Commission, ex officio or following a qualified alert from the scientific panel, it has capabilities or an impact equivalent to those set out in point (a) having regard to the criteria set out in Annex XIII.
+51.1.2.sec=based on a decision of the Commission, ex officio or following a qualified alert from the scientific panel, it has capabilities or an impact equivalent to those set out in point (a) having regard to the criteria set out in Annex {Annex.XIII.Xnum}.

 51.1.=[G/Z/ol-a/s2]